-Dr. Phillips and Dr. Ray have years of experience performing distraction osteogenesis to add bone to the jaw and repair jaw defects.
+Dr. Phillips has years of experience performing distraction osteogenesis to add bone to the jaw and repair jaw defects.
 If you have suffered from jaw bone loss or lack enough bone for your bite and teeth to develop correctly, this procedure may be perfect for you.
 Contact our office in Dallas, TX, to schedule a consultation appointment.

 We typically recommend distraction osteogenesis for children or teens who need assistance developing a healthy bite and alignment.
 If the jaws are not growing correctly, distraction osteogenesis can help expand the bone or palate to accommodate proper tooth growth and prevent severe misalignment.
 There are many benefits of choosing this procedure over more traditional surgeries, including

 Patients of all ages can undergo distraction osteogenesis, though the procedure is not a perfect fit for everyone.
 It's important to attend a consultation at our office so our doctor can determine the best treatment for your condition.